Detailed Guide to ServBay Directory Structure

 )

-The /Applications/ServBay/etc
+The configuration directory /Applications/ServBay/etc

-directory is a symlink to /Applications/ServBay/package/etc
+is a symlink pointing to /Applications/ServBay/package/etc

 PHP (etc/php